NoelOConnell/NoelOConnell.github.io/_posts/2016-03-05-nativescript-using-margin-on-item-template.md

 ---
 layout: post
-permalink: /2016-03-05-nativescript-using-margin-on-ItemTemplate/
+permalink: /2016-03-05-nativescript-using-margin-on-item-template/
-title: Getting margin to work on ItemTemplate with Android
+title: Getting margin to work on item-template with Android
-path: 2016-03-05-nativescript-using-margin-on-ItemTemplate.md
+path: 2016-03-05-nativescript-using-margin-on-item-template.md
 ---

-Recently while developing a NativeScript Android app, I wanted to create a card style ListView with a margin between each row to give it that kinda material design look.
+Recently while developing a NativeScript Android app, I wanted to create a card style list-view with a margin between each row to give it that kinda material design look.
 Since NativeScript uses <a href="https://docs.nativescript.org/ui/styling">CSS</a> for it's styling, I presumed adding margin to each item in the list would do the trick.

+### The problem
 Here's my css styling with the margin-bottom on each item in the list.
 All other css properties took effect just not margin-bottom.

 {% highlight css %}